CAC/PAC JF-17 Thunder: Armaments

 The JF-17 can be armed with up to 3400 lb of air-to-air and air-to-ground weaponry, and other equipment mounted externally on the aircraft's seven hardpoints.
 One hardpoint is located under the fuselage between the main landing gear, two are underneath each wing, and one is at each wing-tip.
 All seven hardpoints communicate via a MIL-STD-1760 data-bus architecture with the Stores Management System, which is stated to be capable of integration with weaponry of any origin.
 Internal armament comprises one 23 mm GSh-23-2 twin-barrel cannon mounted under the port side air intake, which can be replaced with a 30 mm GSh-30-2 twin-barrel cannon.

 The wing-tip hard-points are typically occupied by short range infra-red homing AAMs.
 Many combinations of ordnance and equipment such as targeting pods can be carried on the under-wing and under-fuselage hard-points.
 Underwing hard-points can be fitted with multiple ejector racks, allowing each hard-point to carry two 500 lb unguided bombs or LGBs—Mk.82 or GBU-12.
-It is unknown whether multiple ejector racks can be used for ordnance such as beyond visual range (BVR) AAMs.
 Active radar homing BVR AAMs can be integrated with the radar and data-link for mid-course updates.
-The Chinese PL-12/SD-10 is expected to be the aircraft's primary BVR air-to-air weapon, although this may change if radars of other origin are fitted.
-Short range, infra-red homing missiles include the Chinese PL-5E and PL-9C.
-The PAF is also seeking to arm the JF-17 with a fifth generation close-combat missile such as the PL10E IRIS-T or A-Darter.
-These will be integrated with the HMS/D and the radar for targeting.
+The aircraft can carry the PL-12/SD-10 along with the PL-5E and PL-9C Short range, infra-red homing missiles.
+The more advanced PL-10E High-Off Bore Sight missiles were integrated into the aircraft in April 2021, operated Within Visual Range using the HMD/S. With the Block 3 variant of the JF-17, the ability to fit and operate the PL-15E, the most advanced BVR missile developed by China for export with a claimed operating range of 145 km, is also integrated.

 Unguided air-to-ground weaponry includes rocket pods, gravity bombs and Matra Durandal anti-runway munitions.
 Precision-guided munitions such as LGBs and satellite-guided bombs are also compatible with the JF-17, as are other guided weapons such as anti-ship missiles and anti-radiation missiles.
 Pakistan planned to bring the Brazilian MAR-1 anti-radiation missile into service on its JF-17 fleet in 2014.